KastnerRG/Read_the_docs/docs/project2.rst

 6) Submission Procedure
 -------------------------

 You must submit your code (and only your code, not other files).
 Your code should have everything in it so that we can synthesize it directly.
 This means that you should use pragmas in your code, and not use the GUI to insert optimization directives.
-We must be able to use what is provided (*.cpp, *.h files, and *.tcl) and directly synthesize it.
+We must be able to use what is provided (*.cpp, *.h files, and Makefile/*.ini files) and directly synthesize it.
 We must be able to only import your source file and directly synthesize it.
 If you change test benches to answer questions, please submit them as well.
 You can assume that we have correctly set up the design environment (cordic_test.cpp, cordic.h, etc.).

 You must follow the file structure below.
 We use automated scripts to pull your data, so **DOUBLE CHECK** your file/folder names to make sure it corresponds to the instructions.

 Your repo must contain a folder named "cordic" at the top-level.
 This folder must be organized as follows

+For the PYNQ demo, you must submit a short video of the demo running on the PYNQ board.
+The video should show your Jupyter notebook running along with some window on the computer screen that identifies the date and time (e.g. system tray) and something that identifies you (e.g. proving you are logged into your GitHub account).
+You can use any screen recording software you wish (or even a phone camera).
+The video doesn't need to be longer than 1 minute.
+You may upload the video to Youtube (unlisted or not) or Google Drive/OneDrive with a link that is viewable by @ucsd.edu email address.
+Provide a link to that youtube video in your README.md file in the GitHub repo.

 * **Report.pdf**